patrickpassosb/Kraken-DaD/tasks/008-react-flow-usability.md

   - [ ] Nodes expose actions to run a single node, deactivate/reactivate it, and delete it
   - [ ] Deactivated nodes are visually distinct and skipped during execution (no action intents)
   - [ ] Backend supports running a specific node via `targetNodeId` with upstream dependencies executed
   - [ ] UI supports running a specific node and reflects node status updates from the response
+  - [ ] Template load and Tidy Up place nodes in clean lanes/columns without overlapping edges
+  - [ ] Nodes show a single visible handle/edge per connection (data edges are implicit)

 ---